kissofjudase23/Doc-DSA/coding_interview.md

       * Approach2: Boyer-Moore Voting Algorithm, Time:O(n), Space:O(1)
         * Ref:
           * https://leetcode.com/problems/majority-element-ii/discuss/63520/Boyer-Moore-Majority-Vote-algorithm-and-my-elaboration
-        *  since the requirement is finding the majority for more than ceiling of [n/3], the answer would **be less than or equal to two numbers**.
+        *  Since the requirement is finding the majority for more than ceiling of [n/3], the answer would **be less than or equal to two numbers**.
         * **Pair has 3 elements** in this question
         * Python
           ```python
           def majorityElement(self, nums: List[int]) -> List[int]:
-            # candidate
+            """
+            Since the requirement is finding the majority for more than ceiling of [n/3],
+            the answer would **be less than or equal to two numbers
+            """
             c1 = c2 = 0
             cnt1 = cnt2 = 0
             threshold = len(nums) // 3